Technology

 For example, in our collaboration with Albin Kistler, a prominent wealth manager in Switzerland, we needed to rebuild their custom-made database into a modern platform for investment portfolio analysis.
 The existing system relied on the outdated infrastructure which posed, among other things, security vulnerabilities.
 To eliminate security risks, we hosted the platform on a private cloud and implemented robust data validation measures when migrating data from the legacy system to the newly implemented solution.

-The data storage you choose plays a crucial role in safeguarding against data breaches and unauthorized access.
+The data storage you choose plays a crucial role in safeguarding against data breaches and unauthorized access, especially within the financial industry.
 Implementing secure data storage involves employing encryption techniques to protect data both at rest and in transit.
 Access controls and authentication mechanisms should be established to restrict unauthorized access to stored data.
 Regular data backups and disaster recovery plans should also be in place to mitigate the impact of potential data loss incidents.

 Choosing reputable hosting providers with robust security measures and compliance certifications, such as AWS and GCP, can further enhance data protection efforts.